guptakartik0235/AI_Practical/README.md

 ![8th code img](https://user-images.githubusercontent.com/81790487/114587858-aeba9d80-9ca3-11eb-997b-3fd4bdeb5757.PNG)

-Explanation The code inputs path of any Image and resize it to desired size for you You can can change values of x and y to change Resize Image accordingly eg :- If you want an image to be converted to the size of 240 * 360 ,then you just simply put x = 240 & y = 360 when it asks for input.
 ***
 * ### [9th Code](9.py)
 **Inputs** - The code requires input of length of various sides of Triangle . <br />